 What heightened sensitivity as well as sharp perception are needed to witness a change as it unfolds!
 Truly a wondrous ability!

 How can we foster such an ability?
 How can we behold changes as they constantly unfold?

 This requires observation.
-Drawing our attention to the impermanence of all things.
+Drawing our attention to anitya, the impermanence of all things.
 Practicing yoga is a great opportunity to do that.
-Throughout our lives we are often too busy to pay attention to small and subtle changes.
-Practice is a time to stop and observe, that is why it enables us to notice change more discerningly.
+Throughout our lives, we are often too busy to pay attention to small and subtle changes.
+Practice is a time to stop and observe, that is why it enables us to notice the change more discerningly.